Roman Catholic relief bills: No progress

 Grattan was then in Parliament.
 He had entered it in 1805 with reluctance, partly at the request of Lord Fitzwilliam, chiefly in the hope of being able to serve the Catholics.
 He supported the petition presented by Fox; he presented Catholic petitions himself in 1808 and 1810; and he supported Parnell's motion for a commutation of tithes; but each time he was defeated, and it was plain that the Catholic cause was not advancing.
 The Catholic Committee, broken up by the rebellion, had been revived in 1805.
 But its members were few, its meetings irregularly held, its spirit one of diffidence and fear, its activity confined to preparing petitions to Parliament.
 Nor were its leaders the stamp of men to conduct a popular movement to success.
 Keogh was old, and age and the memory of the events he had passed through chilled his enthusiasm for active work.
-Lord Fingall was suave and conciliatory, and not without courage, but was unable to grapple with great difficulties and powerful opponents.
-Lords Gormanston and Trimbleston were out of touch with the people; Lord French, Mr. Hussey, and Mr. Clinch were men of little ability; Mr. Scully was a clever lawyer who had written a book on the penal laws; and Dr. Dromgoole was a lawyer with a taste for theology and Church history, a Catholic bigot ill-suited to soften Protestant prejudice or win Protestant support.
+Arthur Plunkett, 9th Earl of Fingall was suave and conciliatory, and not without courage, but was unable to grapple with great difficulties and powerful opponents.
+Jenico Preston, 12th Viscount Gormanston and Trimbleston were out of touch with the people; Arthur French, Mr. Hussey, and Mr. Clinch were men of little ability; Denys Scully was a clever lawyer who had written a book on the penal laws; and Thomas Dromgoole was a lawyer with a taste for theology and Church history, a Catholic bigot ill-suited to soften Protestant prejudice or win Protestant support.
 As for Dr. Troy, he was still the courtly ecclesiastic, and neither Pitt's treachery nor the contempt with which the Catholics were treated could weaken his attachment to Dublin Castle.
 He still favoured the Veto, but an event which occurred in 1808 showed that he was no longer supported by his brethren of the episcopacy.
 An English bishop, John Milner, who had sometimes acted as English agent for the Irish bishops, thought it right to declare to Grattan in their name that they were willing to concede the Veto; and Lord Fingall took a similar liberty with the Catholic Committee.
 The former, as having exceeded his powers, was promptly repudiated by the Irish bishops, the latter by the Catholic Committee, and this repudiation of the Veto was hailed with enthusiasm throughout Ireland.